Read media coverage and download images, portraits, and logos

 Bed & Breakfast: It's all about standing out

-The Corona crisis has hit the hotel and vacation rental industry hard financially, but for private accommodations it hasn't been all bad with two summers where Danes have had to stay in the country.
-However, it's no longer enough to offer a bed and breakfast, says trend researcher...
+The coronavirus crisis has hit the hotel and vacation rental industry hard financially, but for private accommodations, it hasn't been too bad with two summers where Danes have had to stay in the country.
+However, it's no longer enough to offer a bed and breakfast, according to trend researcher...

 June 26, 2021

-How many hours you can "win" when you put down your phone and emails
+This is how many hours you can "win" when you put away your phone and emails

-Mails, texts and notifications are constantly dropping into your hand like M&M's.
+Emails, text messages, and notifications constantly roll into your hand like M&M's.
 The cell phone has become the candy bowl of our time, threatening your health....

 March 5, 2021

-In the conversation, we geek out on customer experience and the personal encounter.
-We talk about how Ian defines customer experience, what it takes to improve the customer experience and what demands it places on both the company and the leaders.
+In the conversation, we geek out about customer experiences and personal encounters.
+We talk about how Ian defines customer experiences, what it takes to improve the customer experience, and what demands this places on both the company and its leaders.

 January 15, 2021

-Healthy January is canceled: Danes are tolerating home quarantine more than ever
+Healthy January canceled: Danes are easing home quarantine restrictions more than ever

-After a calorie-heavy December, many Danes tend to replace marzipan with lean foods...
+After a calorie-rich December, many Danes tend to replace marzipan with low-fat foods...

 January 15, 2021

-Rema 1000 with an unusual message: Seeing a significant increase
+Rema 1000 with unusual announcement: Sees a significant increase

-At the moment, not much is as it used to be - not even in Rema 1000...
+At the moment, not much is as it used to be – not even at Rema 1000...

 January 13, 2021

-Expert predictions: What e-commerce will look like in 2021
+Experts' predictions: This is what e-commerce will look like in 2021

-Dansk Erhverv has spoken to three experts about the forecast for the e-commerce landscape in 2021...
+Dansk Erhverv has spoken with three experts about the forecast for the e-commerce landscape in 2021...

 2020

-Q: A report from the Ministry of Foreign Affairs concludes that the SDGs open up new opportunities Niels Duedahl, CEO of Norlys, Louise Byg Kongsholm, CEO of Pej Gruppen, and Allan Jørgensen, digital expert and partner, Web2Media make up this edition of the Business+ panel...
+Question: A report from the Ministry of Foreign Affairs concludes that the Global Goals open up new Niels Duedahl, CEO of Norlys, Louise Byg Kongsholm, CEO of Pej Gruppen, and Allan Jørgensen, digital expert and partner at Web2Media, make up this edition of the Erhverv+ panel...

-Do-it-yourself during corona: Danes renovate their way out of crises
+Do-it-yourself during the coronavirus pandemic: Danes renovate their way out of crises

 Crises are synonymous with DIY projects.
-During both the corona crisis and the financial crisis, renovation and DIY projects were in full swing....
+Both during the coronavirus crisis and the financial crisis, renovation and DIY projects were booming...

 Squealing sweet and colourful cakes create long queues in front of both Danish and international bakeries.
 The Corona crisis is partly to blame, but the trend may soon be over (for subscribers only)...